-- On the ISE console, navigate to Administration > Certificates > Local Certificates, and select the new certificate in order to see its details.
+On the ISE console, navigate to Administration > Certificates > Local Certificates, and select the new certificate in order to view the details.

 In this example, assume that HTTPS restarts the ISE service.

-- In order to verify certificate status on the ISE server, go to the CLI, and enter this command:
+In order to verify the certificate status on the ISE server, enter this command into the CLI:

 CLI:> show application status ise

-- Once all services are running, try to log in as an administrator.
+Once all of the services are active, attempt to log in as an administrator.

 There is currently no specific troubleshooting information available for this configuration.